saagarjha/saagarjha.github.io/_posts/2019-09-29-making-os-log-public-on-macos-catalina/2019-09-29-making-os-log-public-on-macos-catalina.md

 ## Enabling private_data by hand

 Now that we know it's possible to set private_data from the `log` binary, we have a number of options.
-The first would be to write a dynamic library that interposed `_os_trace_is_development_build`, like so:
+The first would be to write a dynamic library that interposes `_os_trace_is_development_build`, like so:

 ```c
 int _os_trace_is_development_build();